prometheusresearch/rios.conversion/README.rst

 In all systems expressions are used for "calculated fields" and "skip logic".

-The expression may reference other input fields or other calculated fields on the form by field ID.
+An expression may reference other input fields or other calculated fields on the form by field ID.
 Furthermore a field may be disabled or hidden (i.e. skipped) if a given expression is true.

-**WARNING**

-These programs attempt to convert all input IDs to valid `RIOS Identifiers`_ by converting to lowercase, converting sequences of non-alphanumeric characters to underbar, and removing leading and trailing underbars.
-The input expressions are also converted to lowercase in a naive attempt to preserve the semantics.

 Installation